Board of Directors

 JENNIFER DEHONEY – Missanabie Cree First Nation

 Jennifer is a certified Wellness/Health Coach and a consultant on a variety of Indigenous health initiatives.
 She has previously worked as a pediatric physiotherapist in Saskatoon, Toronto, Vancouver and with two Dene communities in northern Saskatchewan.
 She spent 3-years coordinating the Mmmooooooke Na Sii Yea Yeaaa (All my Relations) Program at the Vancouver Native Health Society Clinic in the Downtown Eastside, which was a partnership model of care between Indigenous Elders and Western-trained clinicians.
-She now works as a consultant for the Aboriginal Health team at Vancouver Coastal Health as an Indigenous Cultural Safety Facilitator and with the Huu-ay-aht First Nation.
+She worked as a consultant for the Aboriginal Health team at Vancouver Coastal Health as an Indigenous Cultural Safety Facilitator and with the Huu-ay-aht First Nation.
 Her professional work is dedicated to acts of reconciliation that create space, relationships and equity for Indigenous people within health and social justice environments.
 She lives on the unceded homelands of the Coast Salish people with her husband and their two young children.

 Elders and Knowledge Keepers